BrenoHA/arch-big-data/README.md

 # 📚 About the Project

-This is a project for the architecture and advanced big data course at [IMT Atlantique](https://www.imt-atlantique.fr/en).
+This is a project for the Advanced Big Data architecture course at [IMT Atlantique](https://www.imt-atlantique.fr/en).

 # ☁️ Introduction